Applications for the Rural Regenerator Fellowship are now closed as of June 7, 2022. Applicants will receive notifications August 4 - 8, 2022.

 About the Fellowship

-Applications for our 2022-24 cohort will open in mid-April, 2022.
-8-10 Fellows will be selected from communities of 50,000 people or fewer across the Upper Midwest (Minnesota, North and South Dakota, Wisconsin, Michigan, Iowa, Illinois and the Native Nations that serve those geographies).
 Fellows will be selected based on their demonstrated commitment and passion for rural art, culture and creativity, their interest in exchanging ideas and learning with other Fellows, and their vision and ideas for the future of rural places.
-People who are Black, Indigenous, Native, People of Color, LGBTQIA+, and/or people with disabilities are strongly encouraged to apply, and will be prioritized in the selection process.
+People who are Black, Indigenous, Native, People of Color, LGBTQIA2+, and/or people with disabilities are strongly encouraged to apply, and will be prioritized in the selection process.

 The Rural Regenerator Fellowship was launched in 2021, expanding on Springboard’s 10 years of rural programming.
-To read about the 2021-23 Rural Regenerator Fellows, click here.

 Rural Regenerator Fellowship Information